 RISE UP scholars will also participate in a variety of weekly seminars and workshops that are designed to increase your preparedness for graduate school.
 Our scholars will also benefit from participating in manifold social and academic activities with students from other summer programs at the University of Cincinnati and Cincinnati Children’s Medical Hospital.

-Please see the a recent news article about the program here: https://www.uc.edu/news/articles/2021/08/rise-up-neuroscience-internship-entices-undergrads-to-come-to-uc.html
+news article about the program here: https://www.uc.edu/news/articles/2021/08/rise-up-neuroscience-internship-entices-undergrads-to-come-to-uc.html

 The ideal applicant will have a strong interest in pursuing graduate education in Neuroscience or a closely related, research-oriented field.

 The RISE UP program is part of the SURF-Neuro program.
 Applications are accepted between November 1 and February 1 preceding the summer in which the applicant wishes to participate.
 We encourage interested students to apply before January 1 for full consideration.
 Applicants are notified of their status between mid-March and early April.

 There is a single application for multiple SURF programs.
 When applying to the RISE UP Program please specify SURF “Neuro” to be considered for the SURF-N and/or the RISE UP programs.
 To learn more about the general application requirements, check out the SURF website.

 Note: incomplete or late applications will not be considered.
 The applicant is responsible for ensuring that the application and all supporting materials, including letters of recommendation, have been received by the February 1 deadline.

 Matia B. Solomon, PhDAssociate ProfessorDepartment of PsychologyNeuroscience Graduate ProgramEmail: email@example.com

 Teresa Reyes, PhDProfessorDepartment of Pharmacology and Systems PhysiologyNeuroscience Graduate ProgramEmail: firstname.lastname@example.org